 - Creates a predictable revenue stream that fuels growth and other investment decisions throughout the company

-Jeff Williams, an operating partner at Bain Capital, recommends implementing a “30-day close” plan to finalize any deals that were committed in the previous quarter.
-This prevents deals from lagging for months, and creates incentive for sales reps to prioritize getting signoff on these deals before pushing on earlier stage opportunities.
-In order to take advantage of this technique, it’s important to give both your prospects and your sales reps strong motivation to follow this target timeframe.
-In order to do this, you can:
+Jeff Williams, an operating partner at Bain Capital and an accomplished sales leader, recommends implementing a “30-day close” plan to finalize any deals that were committed in the previous quarter.
+This prevents deals from stalling and creates incentives for sales reps to prioritize wrapping up deals already under way before prioritizing earlier stage opportunities.
+In order to take advantage of this technique, it’s important to give both your prospects, sales reps and the entire revenue operations organization strong motivation to follow this target timeframe:

 - Extend previous quarter promotions.
 Offer a 30-day extension on any promotions offered in the previous quarter and let them know prices will go up again after that extension period.
 Make it clear that your team is not willing to extend the promotion beyond that point.

 - Incentivize early deals.
 Offer premium packages for customers who close earlier in the quarter so late stage pipeline opportunities won’t continue to lag.
 Structure special packages that offer customers additional goodies (e.g., access to more product capabilities or services) if they sign within a set timeframe, such as the first month of the quarter.

 - Compensate reps accordingly.
 Build in commission multipliers based on how quickly deals can be closed so your sales team will proactively push deals through to a close.
 Offering an accelerator for deals that close within a set block of time and decreases over time will encourage reps to close earlier.
 For example, offer an extra 5% for deals that close within a month or 3% for deals that close within two months of quarter start.